magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/magento-commerce-2.3.6-2.4.1-captcha-in-checkout-not-working.md

 ## Solution

-Apply one of the patches below depending on whether you are on Adobe Commerce on-premise/Adobe Commerce on our cloud infrastructure/Magento Open Source 2.3.6 or 2.4.1.
+Apply one of the patches below depending on whether you are on Adobe Commerce on-premises/Adobe Commerce on cloud infrastructure/Magento Open Source 2.3.6 or 2.4.1.

 ## Patches